crabdancing/nixpak-flatpak-wrapper/README.md

 ## Internals

-Config is stored at `/etc/nixpak-flatpak-wrapper.toml` and can be declaratively managed through structured data.
-Might someday add a module to make that easier.
+Config is stored at `/etc/nixpak-flatpak-wrapper.toml`

 The schema is as such: